Your expert guide to things to do in Córdoba, Spain

 The city of Córdoba is a great place to visit when you’re in Andalucía.
-Whether you only have time for a day trip or you can manage a few more days, you’ll have a wonderful time.
+Whether you only have time for a day trip or you can swing a few more days, you’ll have a wonderful time.
 The highlight of Córdoba is, of course, the Mezquita, but there’s so much more to see and experience in the city once you’ve checked out this incredible historical building.

 There are affiliate links in this article.
 If you click and make a purchase I could make a small sum at zero cost to you.
 Thank you!